How Mark Cavendish became a Tour de France legend – according to rivals and teammates

 The autumn of Cavendish’s career has been full of adversity: the brutal crash in Vittel that put him out of the 2017 Tour with a broken shoulder, for which Peter Sagan was disqualified; struggles with mental health; repeated bouts of the Epstein-Barr virus which left him barely able to ride.

 His return to the Tour de France, with QuickStep in 2021, was only through a stroke of fortune when the team’s lead sprinter Sam Bennett suffered a knee injury; Cavendish was paired up with Bennett’s renowned leadout artist, the steely Danish rider Michael Morkov – another former rival on track and road.

-Just like with Renshaw, they kept missing each other in their first race at the Tour of Belgium, so before the Tour de France, Morkov and Cavendish sat down for a conversation.
+As with Renshaw, they kept missing each other in their first race at the Tour of Belgium, so before the Tour de France, Morkov and Cavendish sat down for a frank conversation.

 “I had the feeling we were not really united to be honest, maybe not on the same page,” Morkov tells The Independent.
 “I said to him, ‘look, I really believe that you can win a stage here in France’.
 I think coming there he didn’t really believe he could win, but when I said that to him, I could really see that light in his eyes.
 He was ready.”

-Their first win required some improvisation after a crash scuppered their leadout train near the finish in Fougeres.
+Their first win together required some improvisation after a crash scuppered their leadout train near the finish.
 “I moved him up and dropped him off at the front with 500m still to go.
 When I came to the finish line I could not believe it when he said he actually won.”

 There was intense expectation on the sprint stages at QuickStep, but also huge pressure to get Cavendish through the mountains inside the time limits each day to avoid elimination, most notably the brutal double ascent of Mont Ventoux.